 What is the best diet?

-There are plenty of diets out there and currently intermittent fasting, keto, vegetarian and vegan are the most popular but others gaining traction as well.
+There are plenty of diets out there and currently flexible dieting, intermittent fasting, keto and vegetarian seem to be the most popular but others gaining traction as well.

 No diet is inherently good or bad, they all do what they’re supposed to do.
 At the end of the day, they will help you lose weight if done correctly.

-At the end of the day what it really comes down to is your energy balance.
-If you’re eating less than what your body requires, then you’re going to lose fat.
-If you’re eating more, depending on how much more and if you’re weight training, then you’ll either build muscle or you’ll put on some fat.
-If your goal is weight loss, it really doesn’t matter what type of diet that you are partaking in, it really just depends on how much you’re eating and if you’re meeting your caloric and macro requirements.
+If you’re consuming less energy through your food than what your body requires, then you’re going to lose weight.
+If you’re consuming more, depending on how much more and if you’re weight training, then you’ll either build muscle or put on some fat.